The Waterfront

 The Waterfront is a super-regional open air shopping mall spanning the three boroughs of Homestead, West Homestead, and Munhall near Pittsburgh.
 The shopping mall sits on land once occupied by U.S. Steel's Homestead Steel Works plant, which closed in 1986.
 It has a gross leasable area of 700000 sqft in "The Waterfront" and 400000 sqft in "The Town Center."
 The development officially opened in 1999.
 More development continued into the early 21st century.
+Major stores around the shopping are Lowe's, Urban Air Adventure Park, Michaels, Old Navy, New Dimension Comics, Petco, TJ Maxx, Ross Dress For Less, DSW, Marshalls, Giant Eagle, Target, Dick's Sporting Goods, Dave & Buster's, AMC Theatres, and Costco.

 The Waterfront is accessible from the Parkway East via the Homestead High-Level Bridge, now known as the Homestead Grays Bridge.
 Pennsylvania Route 837, which runs through the town of Homestead also connects drivers to The Waterfront via Amity Street and Waterfront Drive.

 History

 The site still has the smokestacks of the 19th-century steel works that helped make Pittsburgh the greatest Steel City in America.

 In 2005, Industrial Workers of the World celebrated their 100th Anniversary, having formed in there in 1905.
 The local celebration included events held at the Pump House on the site of The Waterfront.